Radisson, New York

-Overview

 Radisson is a planned community and census-designated place (CDP) in the town of Lysander, Onondaga County, New York, United States.
 It was first listed as a CDP prior to the 2020 census.
 The population was 7,038 at the 2020 census.

 The CDP is in northwestern Onondaga County, in the eastern part of the town of Lysander.
 It is bordered to the southwest by the village of Baldwinsville, to the northwest by the Three Rivers Wildlife Management Area, and to the east by the Seneca River, part of the Erie Canal in this location.

 New York State Route 31 (Belgium Road) runs along the southern side of the CDP, leading southwest into Baldwinsville and east 10 mi to Cicero.
 Syracuse is 13 mi to the southeast.

 History of Radisson

 The name “Radisson” is attributed to the earliest known European explorer, Pierre-Esprit Radisson (b.
 1636 - d.
 1710).
 While fur trapping and hunting, he was captured by Native American tribes and ultimately escaped.
 In both service to England and France, he formed exploration parties for scouting resources in Canada as well as the Great Lakes region.
 Later in life, he co-founded Hudson's Bay Company, where he acquired modest fame that lead to use of his namesake in the famous international hotel chain, multiple towns in North America, movies, books and an outdoor product line.

-The current subdivision was once simply called “New Community of Lysander,” the area now named for Radisson has a long and interesting history, beginning just after the American Revolution.
+The current subdivision was once simply called “New Community of Lysander.”
+The area now named for Radisson has a long and interesting history, beginning just after the American Revolution.
 At that time, a grateful but impoverished Congress wished to reward its war heroes for their efforts.
 One of these heroes was young Colonel Marinus Willett.
 Congress paid its debt to Willett with the grant of a huge parcel of land.
 Over the years, the Willett family sold parcels of the rich farm land.
-John Jacob Astor purchased thousands of acres of Willett’s land and then sold small parcels to homesteading farmers to visit the area.
+John Jacob Astor purchased thousands of acres of Willett's land and then sold small parcels to homesteading farmers to visit the area.